-There were \$265.6 million in borrowings outstanding under the revolving credit facility as of December 31, 2015.
-Our available borrowings on the revolving credit facility at December 31, 2015 were \$179.3 million with approximately \$5.1 million of the facility set aside for outstanding letters of credit.
+There were \$166.3 million in borrowings outstanding on the term loan as of December 31, 2016.
+There were \$329.0 million in borrowings outstanding under the revolving credit facility as of December 31, 2016.
+Our available borrowings on the revolving credit facility at December 31, 2016 were \$191.2 million with approximately \$4.8 million of the facility set aside for outstanding letters of credit.

-The fourth amended and restated senior credit agreement is collateralized by substantially all of our personal property and assets.
-The senior credit agreement contains covenants and restrictions which, among other things, require the maintenance of certain financial ratios and restrict dividend payments and the incurrence of certain indebtedness and other activities, including acquisitions and dispositions.
-We were in full compliance with these covenants and restrictions as of December 31, 2015.
+The fifth amended and restated senior credit agreement is collateralized by substantially all of our personal property and assets.
+The fifth amended and restated senior credit agreement contains covenants and restrictions which, among other things, require the maintenance of certain financial ratios and restrict dividend payments and the incurrence of certain indebtedness and other activities, including acquisitions and dispositions.
+We were in full compliance with these covenants and restrictions as of December 31, 2016.
 We are also required, under certain circumstances, to make mandatory prepayments from net cash proceeds from any issuance of equity and asset sales.